 MARC's foreign currency sovereign rating will ordinarily be the highest possible rating for ringgit-denominated debt by an issuer domiciled in that given country (the "foreign currency ceiling" or FCC for short).
 MARC determines whether a given country's FCC should be higher than the relevant sovereign foreign currency rating by assessing the likelihood of a generalised foreign currency payments moratorium in the event of the sovereign's default.
 A country's FCC could be set higher than its foreign currency sovereign rating where the government in question is judged to have significant incentives to avoid transfer risk events.
-In assessing the motivation of sovereigns to avoid transfer risk events, MARC considers the potential trade and investment effects of such events in addition to the implications for future access to international capital markets.
+In assessing the motivation of sovereigns to avoid transfer risk events in addition to the implications for future access to international capital markets.